 - “alt” text for images and links, so that people who cannot see the images can know what they are about.

 - natural language identification, so that the screen reader knows what language to read in.

 Creating accessible PDFs:

 Although it is possible to make existing PDFs accessible using Adobe’s Acrobat product it is frustrating, difficult and time-consuming to do so.
-We are not going to go into detail here, as Adobe publish a little 115 page documentto help you with it.

 It is better, and ultimately easier, to build accessibility into the document as you are creating it.
 With a little bit of training and consistency for authors and designers it is possible to build accessibility into the workflow from writing the original content (usually in Microsoft Word) to assembling it in a desktop publishing package to publishing it as PDF.
 Unfortunately Quark Express, the most popular desktop publishing package, cannot handle PDF accessibility.